Mark Kingwell: Early life and education

-He studied at the University of Toronto, editing The Varsity through 1983 to 1984 and the University of Toronto Review from 84-85.
-He received his BA degree from St. Michael's College with High Distinction in 1985, his MLitt degree from the University of Edinburgh in 1987, and both his M.Phil and PhD degrees from Yale University in 1989 and 1991 respectively.
-He was married to Gail Donaldson in 1988.
-The marriage ended in divorce in 2004.
-In 2018 he was named a fellow of the Royal Society of Canada.
+Kingwell was born in Toronto but grew up on air force bases across Canada, including the Maritimes and Manitoba, where he graduated from St. Paul's High School in Winnipeg in 1980.
+He studied philosophy, English, and political science at the University of Toronto, editing The Varsity through 1983 to 1984 and the University of Toronto Review in 1984-85.
+He received his BA degree from St. Michael's College with High Distinction in 1985; his MLitt degree from the University of Edinburgh in 1987 supervised by R. W. Hepburn; and both his MPhil and PhD degrees from Yale University in 1989 and 1991 respectively.